the-matrix/finite-state-machine/README.md

 All `StateGraphEventable` compatible events get the Transition and the object being acted upon in the event message class.

+### Changing the library
+1. fork it
+1. write the test
+1. amend it
+1. do a pull request

+Found a bug you can't figure out?

+1. fork it
+1. write the test
+1. do a pull request

+NB.
+Make sure you rebase to HEAD before your pull request

+Or - raise an issue ticket.

 ## For production

 Any specific notes required to get this library into production